FP3001 General Information

 Why isn’t Bonsai recognizing FlyCap?

 A recent software update caused this problem in some cases.
 First, uninstall the FlyCap/PointGrey additional package in Bonsai.
 Then, uninstall the FlyCapture software.
 Reinstall using this version of FlyCapture and make sure to install the associated USB drivers.
 Finally, reinstall the PointGrey package in Bonsai.
+PLEASE NOTE: FlyCap has been replaced by Spinnaker, so if you are experiencing issues with FlyCapture, we recommend making the shift to Spinnaker.

 How long should I wait for my virus to express?